AaltoSciComp/python-for-scicomp/content/data-visualization.md

 ## Styling and customizing plots

-- **Do not customize "manually"** using a graphical program (not easily repeatable/reproducible).
+- Before you customize plots "manually" using a graphical program, please consider how this affects reproducibility.
-- **No manual post-processing**.
-This will bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.
+- **Try to minimize manual post-processing**.
+This might bite you when you need to regenerate 50 figures one day before submission deadline or regenerate a set of figures after the person who created them left the group.
 - Matplotlib and also all the other libraries allow to customize almost every aspect of a plot.
-- It is useful to study [Matplotlib parts of a figure](https://matplotlib.org/stable/tutorials/introductory/quick_start.html#parts-of-a-figure) so that we know what to search for to customize things.
+- It is useful to study [Matplotlib parts of a figure](https://matplotlib.org/stable/users/explain/quick_start.html#parts-of-a-figure) so that we know what to search for to customize things.
 - Matplotlib cheatsheets: <https://github.com/matplotlib/cheatsheets>
 - You can also select among pre-defined themes/